gcadau/Electronic-Components-AI-Detection/READ_ME.md

   --normalize
                         Normalize option to be applied to images of the dataset. (default: True) --mean MEAN [MEAN ...]
                         Mean values for normalization.
-They can be multiple floats separated by a spaces (list representing the values, whose cardinality depends on the image format) or 'auto' (to apply standard values) or None (no normalization) .Standard values.
+                        They can be multiple floats separated by a spaces (list representing the values, whose cardinality depends on the image format) or 'auto' (to apply standard values) or None (no normalization).
+                        Standard values.
 Supported Color Modes
                         and Standard Normalization Parameters: 1.
 RGB: - Mean:
                         [0.00392157, 0.00392157, 0.00392157] - Standard
                         Deviation (Std): [0.229, 0.224, 0.225] 2.
 Grayscale: -